Skenvy/dotfiles/.gnupg/README.md

 gpg --armor --export 1234567890ABCDEF
 # Prints the GPG public key, in ASCII armor format
 ```
+### Configuring GitHub
+If you're adding this key to GitHub, paste your pretty printed public key from the above's `--armour --export` into this [new gpg key form](https://github.com/settings/gpg/new).
+### Configuring git
-From the `sec` line in this for the key we want to use, we take the 16 character key ID and...
+From the `sec` line in the example, for the key we want to use, we take the 16 character key ID and...
 ```bash
 git config --global user.signingkey 1234567890ABCDEF
 # If you don't set commit.gpgsign true, then you'll